-Here’s something that often comes up in discussions with email senders.
-You really really need to remove the email addresses of people who want to opt-out – that is, to unsubscribe – from your mailings lists as soon as humanly possible.
-Even though CAN-SPAM gives you ten days to do it.
+It’s hard to believe as we are closing in on 2023 that there are still email marketers and other bulk email senders who don’t immediately remove people who unsubscribe from their list, but it’s true.
+So this article is for those people who need to understand that you really really need to remove the email addresses of people who want to opt-out from your mailing lists as soon as humanly possible.
+Even though CAN-SPAM gives you 10 days to do it.

 Unfortunately, many email senders seem to view email addresses as nothing more than a commodity.
 They forget that the email address is linked to a real live person – and that real live person has just asked you to stop sending them email.